 In this example, the firewall VM is running the tserv.sh 5656 script.

-The example below configures ipfw to deny all packets having a TCP data length of a certain value range.
-One of these ranges will cause the malicious packet to be denied.
+The example below, using the Simple NAT setup and addressing, configures ipfw to deny all packets having a TCP data length of a certain value range.
+But, it also allows the completion of the TCP 3-way handshake.
+When the handshake is completed, one of these ranges will cause the malicious packet to be denied.
 Keep in mind, this is the length of the TCP data payload, not the overall length of the packet.

-And a test using ncat directly from external3:
+And a test using ncat directly from external1:

 The TCP 3-way handshake completes, but the packet containing the data payload is stopped by rule 30 as shown below:

-The reason for the excessive number of packets denied is TCP retransmission trying to account for the dropped packet as shown in the figure below.
+The reason for the excessive number of packets denied is TCP retransmission trying to account for the dropped packet as shown in the wireshark(1) trace below.

 Eventually TCP gives up and shuts down the connection.